BROTHERHOOD, LOSS, AND BEING A LIGHT IN THE DARKNESS

 The Freedom Hill team of Veterans and Veteran allies work together everyday in honor of all our Veterans we have lost to combat and the war within.
 We honor their legacies of service and friendship and are proud to share a message of healing for all our warriors that are out there struggling in silence.

 We need your help to make our mission of service a success.
-Every single order, big or small, puts Vets to work and saves the lives of our Veterans and First Responders in crisis.
+Every order, big or small, puts Vets to work and saves the lives of our Veterans and First Responders in crisis.
 Our Coffee Club Subscriptions are the foundation of what we do.
-Please consider starting your day with Freedom Hill Coffee at your home and office or picking up some apparel and gear today.
+Please consider starting your day with Freedom Hill Coffee at your home or office or picking up some apparel and gear today.